vippsas/vipps-solutions/ev-charging/README.md

 </div>
 </details>

 ### Step 4.
 Customer approves the payment

 The customer's Vipps should open automatically, with the maximum reservation amount visible.
-The customer can then confirm the payment.
+They can then confirm the payment.

 The user is redirected back to the charging provider's website, where the status of the charge session is presented.